Almost all Steiner triple systems have perfect matchings: Random Steiner triple systems via the triangle removal process

 \section{Random Steiner triple systems via the triangle removal process}

 In this section we describe our method for comparing random Steiner triple systems with the outcome of the triangle removal process.
+Define

-Let $N={n \choose 2}/3=\left(1+o\left(1\right)\right)n^{2}/6$ be the number of hyperedges in a Steiner triple system.
+to be the number of hyperedges in a Steiner triple system.
 We assume throughout this section that $n$ is 1 or 3 mod 6. \begin{defn}[partial systems] A \emph{partial Steiner triple system} (or \emph{partial system} for short) is a $3$-uniform hypergraph on $\range n$ in which every pair of vertices is included in no more than one hyperedge.
 Let $\Sm m$ be the set of partial systems with $m$ hyperedges.
 We will also want to consider partial systems equipped with an ordering on their hyperedges.
 Let $\ord$ be the set of ordered Steiner triple systems, and let $\ordm m$ be the set of ordered partial systems with $m$ hyperedges.
 For $S\in\ordm m$ and $i\le m$, let $S_{i}$ be the ordered partial system consisting of just the first $i$ hyperedges of $S$.
 For a (possibly ordered) partial system $S$, let $G\left(S\right)$ be the graph with an edge for every pair of vertices which does not\emph{ }appear in any hyperedge of $S$.
 So, if $S$ has $m$ hyperedges, then $G\left(S\right)$ has ${n \choose 2}-3m$ edges. \end{defn}

 \begin{defn}[quasirandomness] For a graph $G$ with $n$ vertices and $m$ edges, let $d\left(G\right)=m/{n \choose 2}$ denote its density.
 We say $G$ is \emph{$\left(\varepsilon,h\right)$-quasirandom} if for every set $A$ of at most $h$ vertices, we have $\left|\bigcap_{w\in A}N_{G}\left(w\right)\right|=\left(1\pm\varepsilon\right)d\left(G\right)^{\left|A\right|}n$.
 Let $\cSm{\varepsilon,h}m\subseteq\Sm m$ be the set of partial systems $S\in\Sm m$ such that $G\left(S\right)$ is $\left(\varepsilon,h\right)$-quasirandom, and let $\cordm{\varepsilon,h}m\subseteq\ordm m$ be the set of ordered partial systems $S\in\ordm m$ such that $S_{i}\in\cSm{\varepsilon,h}i$ for each $i\le m$. \end{defn}